Should we fight fake fire with fire? Creating better scientific stories and anecdotes

 A recurring concern during the EMBL Science and Society Conference was just that.
 How can we inform the general public about science and maintain three essential ingredients of a scientific story?
 Namely:

 At this point, I don’t remember where the suggestion came from, but one of the speakers or someone in the audience discussed anecdotes as a weapon against pseudoscience.
 My question became, how would that work?
-Could scientific anecdotes compete against the pseudoscientific stories?
+Could scientific stories or anecdotes compete against the pseudoscientific stories?
 Let’s have a look at the three ingredients, shall we?

-Would scientific anecdotes be captivating?
+Would scientific stories be captivating?

 Hell yes!
 Go back to my story at the beginning of the post and tell me honestly that, at least a part of you didn’t start worrying about that baby.
 Go ahead; I dare you to admit that a story with sick babies doesn’t affect you.
 You monster.